Ultra-High-Energy Cosmic Rays from Neutrino-Emitting Tidal Disruption Events: Results: fitting TDE population models to UHECR and neutrino Data

-Regarding the composition of injected UHECR, the aalc-group {emits CRs in both intermediate-mass (e.g., sodium or silicon) and the light (e.g., hydrogen and helium) ranges, whereas} the fdr-group {mostly contributes the heavy nuclei} in the best-fit scenario.
+Regarding the composition of injected UHECR, the aalc-group emits CRs in both intermediate-mass (e.g., sodium or silicon) and the light (e.g., hydrogen and helium) ranges, whereas the fdr-group mostly contributes the heavy nuclei in the best-fit scenario.
 This distribution is depicted in \figu{mass_abundance_result} and detailed in \tableref{result_fitted_comp_epos}.
 The composition fitting for the aalc-group is similar to ONeMg-WD.
 Still, it requires additional light elements.
-The absence of intermediate elements could be {attributed} to the loss of intermediate elements before they are transferred to the acceleration zone.
-Furthermore, {more iron is needed for the fdr-group, to make the predicted composition heavier to fit the composition data better}.
+The absence of intermediate elements could be attributed to the loss of intermediate elements before they are transferred to the acceleration zone.
+Furthermore, more irons are needed for the fdr-group to make the predicted composition heavier and better fit the composition data.
 However, within the 1$\sigma$ AICc region, the injected composition could be pure silicon, which is similar to the ONeMg-WD.
-One way to achieve {an iron-abundant CR injection} for both groups is by disrupting a {MS} star with an enhancement factor for the acceleration of heavier elements, which will be discussed in the \pp{Sec. \ref{sec:resulst_enhancement}}.
+One way to achieve an iron-abundant CR injection for both groups is by disrupting a MS star with an enhancement factor for the acceleration of heavier elements, which will be discussed in the Sec. \ref{sec:resulst_enhancement}.

 In order to match the observed flux of UHECR, a local rate of $\sim$200 $\mathrm{Gpc^{-3} yr^{-1} }$ is required for the aalc-group.
 This value is typical for TDEs that disrupt MS stars rather than white dwarfs.
-For the fdr-group, the local rate should be considerably lower, around 10 $\mathrm{Gpc^{-3} yr^{-1} }$.
+For the fdr-group, the local rate should be around 10 $\mathrm{Gpc^{-3} yr^{-1} }$, which is more indicative for post-main-sequence stars.

 Further, \figu{parameter_space_epos_fitted_comp} explores the parameter spaces for the aalc- and fdr-groups, and \figu{source_spectrum_epos_fitted_comp} presents the escaped spectra of CRs and neutrinos for the best-fit parameters.
-The aalc-group parameters are notably similar to those previously modeled for AT2019aalc \citep{2023ApJ...948...42W}, with a maximum rigidity value of $4\, 10^{9}$ GV that is {expected} for UHECR sources \citep{2019ApJ...873...88H, Aab:2017, Plotko_2023}.
+The aalc-group parameters are notably similar to those previously modeled for AT2019aalc \citep{2023ApJ...948...42W}, with a maximum rigidity value of $4\, 10^{9}$ GV that is expected for UHECR sources \citep{2019ApJ...873...88H, Aab:2017, Plotko_2023}.
 The composition 3$\sigma$ region requires values between $10^9$ and $4\, 10^9$ GV to fit the $\xmax$ data.
 Higher values are excluded since, in this case, the escape CRs from TDE are not dominated by a single element group but also have too many secondary light elements, contradicting the \SigmaXmax data.